Ryan Verdugo

-Ryan L. Verdugo (born April 10, 1987) is a Mexican-American professional baseball player for El Águila de Veracruz of the Mexican League.
-He has played in Major League Baseball (MLB) for the Kansas City Royals and the Chinese Professional Baseball League (CPBL) of Taiwan for the Uni-President Lions.
+Ryan L. Verdugo (born April 10, 1987) is a Mexican-American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Kansas City Royals and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.

 Career

 Verdugo attended Lake Stevens High School in Lake Stevens, Washington.
-He was chosen by the Philadelphia Phillies in the 43rd round of the 2005 Major League Baseball Draft, but did not sign.
+He was chosen by the Philadelphia Phillies in the 43rd round of the 2005 Major League Baseball draft, but did not sign.
 Verdugo then attended Skagit Valley College for two years.
-He was drafted by the San Francisco Giants in the 47th round of the 2007 Major League Baseball Draft, but again did not sign.
+He was drafted by the San Francisco Giants in the 47th round of the 2007 Major League Baseball draft, but again did not sign.

 Verdugo transferred to Louisiana State University (LSU) for his junior season, where he played for the LSU Tigers baseball team.

+San Francisco Giants

-Following the 2008 season, he was drafted by the Giants in the 9th round (267th overall) of the 2008 Major League Baseball Draft, and signed.
+Following the 2008 season, Verdugo was again drafted by the Giants in the 9th round (267th overall) of the 2008 Major League Baseball draft, and signed.
+He split his first professional season between the rookie-level Arizona League Giants and Low-A Salem-Keizer Volcanoes.
+Verdugo split the 2009 season between the AZL Giants and Single-A Augusta GreenJackets, accumulating a 4-0 record and 1.27 ERA with 51 strikeouts in 35 1/3 innings pitched across 23 appearances out of the bullpen.

+Verdugo split the 2010 season between Augusta and the High-A San Jose Giants.
+In 44 appearances (one start) for the two affiliates, he posted a combined 8-1 record and 1.87 ERA with 94 strikeouts and one save across 62 2/3 innings pitched.
+In 2011, Verdugo made 25 starts for the Double-A Richmond Flying Squirrels, compiling an 8-6 record and 4.35 ERA with 133 strikeouts over 130 1/3 innings of work.

 Kansas City Royals

-Following the 2011 season, Verdugo was traded by the Giants to the Kansas City Royals with Jonathan Sánchez for Melky Cabrera.
+On November 7, 2011, Verdugo and Jonathan Sánchez were traded to the Kansas City Royals in exchange for Melky Cabrera.
 He was added to the Royals' 40-man roster on November 18 to protect him from the Rule 5 draft.
 Verdugo made his major-league debut on July 17, 2012, against the Seattle Mariners.
 He allowed six runs in 1 2/3 innings, including an RBI double to Jesus Montero and a two-run home run to Justin Smoak, and picked up the loss.
 The left-hander fared better after being sent down to Triple-A Omaha, posting a season record of 12–4 with a 3.75 ERA in 24 starts.
 Verdugo was designated for assignment by the Royals on November 20, 2012 as they cleared room on the 40-man roster ahead of the Rule 5 draft.
-He was subsequently outrighted to AAA.
+He was subsequently outrighted to Triple-A.